carvalhojldc/SRCA/README.md

 # SRCA - System for remote control and data acquisition

-Serial communication with Qt in microcontroller AVR
+Serial communication with Qt in microcontroller ATmega328p